XRPL-Commons/core-dev-bootcamp-2025/day-9/material/theory.validations.md

 ---

-## Slide 10: Advanced Features - Negative UNL and Amendment Voting
+## Advanced Features - Negative UNL and Amendment Voting

 ### Negative UNL (nUNL) Mechanism
 - **Purpose**: Temporarily exclude validators that are offline or misbehaving